gparmer/ANRsim/kit_analysis/article.md

 1. identifying all deductive inferences you can draw about the areas of both strength and weakness of a specific card (or small set of related cards),
 2. mentally create sets of scenarios which best utilize the card, for example, rush, resource denail, etc...,
+3. identify sets of cards that best contribute to these scenarios,
+4. identify the weaknesses of these scenarios,
-3. identify sets of cards that best contribute to, and mitigate the weaknesses of those scenarios, and
+5. identify sets of cards that mitigate the weaknesses of those scenarios,
-4. choose your decks based on cards from those sets that optimize around the specific card's strongest scenarios.
+6. choose your decks based on cards from those sets that optimize around the specific card's strongest scenarios.

 Last, this procedure must be repeated for each card (or set of related cards) in the set.
 When optimizing for a specific scenario (i.e. early rush, resource denial, etc...), each card should not only promote this or mitigate its shortcomings, but should also work well with other cards in the deck.
 Thus this step of re-analysing each card is important.
 One could accurately say that we are simply seeking synnergy when conducting this entire exercise.
 However, this procedure forces us to go beyond surface-level synnergies between cards, and see the sets of cards that complement strategies, for example, Stimhack being quite strong in Magnum Opus-based economies.